top of page

 MUSCLE FATTY ACID METABOLISM

-Excessive fatty acid oxidation is a cornerstone in the development of insulin resistance, diabetes, and diabetic cardiomyopathy, yet the therapeutic potential of specifically targeting fatty acid oxidation to reverse insulin resistance and diabetes-related heart dysfunction remains unexplored.
-This problem is important because of the growing epidemic of diabetes and because the number one killer of diabetics is heart disease.
-Ellis Lab’s work is focused on determining the role of fatty acid oxidation in the development and the reversal of skeletal muscle and cardiac muscle insulin resistance.
-For these investigations, the lab is supported by NIH R01 funding to use several mouse models to determine how activating or inhibiting muscle fatty acid oxidation at specific points in this pathway can protect against or reverse high-fat diet-induced insulin resistance.
-The long-term goal of this work is to improve the lives and prevent health complications in the rapidly growing diabetic population.
-This work will provide mechanistic insight into the metabolic underpinnings of diabetes and will ultimately shape therapeutic strategies to reverse insulin resistance and prevent diabetes-related mortality.
+Excessive fatty acid oxidation is a cornerstone in the development of insulin resistance, diabetes, and fatty liver disease, yet the entirety of the fatty acid oxidation pathway remains unknown.
+Moreover, the therapeutic potential of specifically targeting fatty acid oxidation to improve insulin resistance, muscle function, and liver disease remains to be established in part due to the many unknowns surrounding the metabolic nuances of fat use for bionenergetics.
+Ellis Lab’s work is focused on determining the role of fatty acid oxidation in the development and the reversal of skeletal muscle and liver metabolic and physiological disfunction.
+For these investigations, the lab uses several mouse models to determine how activating or inhibiting muscle fatty acid oxidation at specific points in this pathway can protect against or reverse high-fat diet-induced insulin resistance and fatty liver.
+The long-term goal of this work is to improve the lives and prevent health complications in the rapidly growing metabolically compromised population.
+This work will provide mechanistic insight into the metabolic underpinnings of metabolic disease and will ultimately shape therapeutic strategies to reverse metabolic disease.

 bottom of page